RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnv_example_files/TaskEnv_teaching_example.md

         if its been still for more than 2 seconds
         """
         successful_agents = []
-        for name, agent in selg.env.Agents.items():
+        for name, agent in selg.env.Ags.items():
             if agent.velocity > self.velocity_thresh:
                 self.last_move[name] = agent.t
             if agent.t - self.last_move[name] > self.how_long: